minibolt-guide/minibolt/guide/system/operating-system.md

 * Select your pen drive unit
 * Click on "Flash!"

 Balena Etcher will now flash the operating system to your drive and validate it.
-It should display a "Fash Complete!" message after.
+It should display a "Flash Complete!" message after.

 ## Start your PC

-* Safely eject the Pen Drive from your computer
+* Safely eject the pen drive from your regular computer
-* Connect it to your Personal Computer
+* Connect it to your MiniBolt node (PC)
+* Attach screen, keyboard and Ethernet wire (not case for Wifi connection) to the PC and start the PC
-* Start the PC and select pen drive as boot device
+* Press the key fastly to enter to BIOS setup or directly to the boot menu to select the pen drive as the boot device (normally press F9, Esc, F12, or Supr keys)

 ## Ubuntu Server installation

 Use your keyboard to navigate for the options.
-Use UP, Down and ENTER keys to select your lenguage.
+Use UP, Down and ENTER keys to select your lenguage (English recommended).
 Follow the next instructions:

-1. Select your keyboard layout and press done
+1. Select your keyboard layout (Spanish recommended to Spanish native speakers) and press done

 1. Choose "Ubuntu Server" as the base for the installation

-1. Check the network connection that you choose to use and take note of your IP obtained automatically through DHCP.
+1. Select interface network connection that you choose to use (Ethernet or Wifi), take note of your IP obtained automatically through DHCP.
 Press done

 1. Leave empty next option if you don't want to use an HTTP proxy to access.
 Press done

 1. If you don't want to use an alternative mirror for Ubuntu, press done directly

-1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at primary disk `("/")` and select a boot disk
+1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at primary unit storage `("/")` and select a boot disk

     💡 If you want to use a secondary unit storage to storage data (blockchain, indexes, etc), you have to: